-Packed full of flavor, this toast has natural sweetness coming from the squash, all enhanced by a hint of maple syrup and soft, caramelized onions.
+Packed full of flavor, this toast has natural sweetness coming from the squash which is further enhanced by a hint of maple syrup and soft, caramelized onions.
 The creamy ricotta hiding underneath adds a rich, milky flavor, with the mint brightening it all up, gathering a nice solid crunch and kick of black pepper from the cheddar granola.

 I've been making this butternut squash toast for a few years now.
 It's so simple that you honestly don't even need the recipe!

 1. Start with a solid foundation - a good toast starts with the bread!
 If available to you, try getting a sourdough made of local, organic grains.
 Here, I used a seeded sourdough from Nick + Sons bakery out of Williamsburg, Brooklyn.

 I like to slice mine up a little bit on the thicker side, about 1 inch - it grabs the sponginess of the sourdough while leaving you with a crisp exterior that won't get soggy under the toppings.